 Links to third party sites are provided for information only and we take no responsibility for material found on them and we accept no responsibility for such sites or for any loss or damage that may arise from your use of them.
 Please obtain our permission before linking to our site

 Privacy and Data Protection

-IVAorg is committed to protecting your privacy on-line and ensuring that all personal data is collected and stored in accordance with the Data Protection Act 1998.
+IVAorg CIC is committed to protecting your privacy on-line and ensuring that all personal data is collected and stored in accordance with the Data Protection Act 2018.

 We have taken relevant security measures to protect any personal data received from loss, misuse and alterations of customer data under our control.
 While we cannot guarantee that loss, misuse or alterations of data will not occur, we use our best efforts to prevent this.

 When requesting information, you may be asked for your email address, and/or your name and postal address in order to send this information to you.
-We will not pass your details to any third parties unless it is in relation to the services you have requested we carry out on your behalf.
-We may pass your details to another group company in connection with any services you have requested we carry out on your behalf.
+We will not pass your details to any third parties unless it is in relation to the services you have requested we do for you.
+We may pass your details to another group company in connection with any services you have requested we do for you.

 Fees And Costs

 Here is a breakdown of the fees and costs associated with each debt solution.

 An IVA is a legally binding agreement between you and your unsecured creditors and, by law, can only be administered by a Insolvency Practitioner ("IP") so we will refer your case to an external IP once you have determined an IVA is your preferred option.

 The IP assigned to your case will be a heavily regulated and highly qualified professional, experienced to handle insolvency cases.